 - Multiple colors

 - Is located where it can’t be easily monitored, such as on the scalp.

-Moles can be “atypical” or precancerous and often need to be biopsied to be examined by the pathologist.
-Patients with atypical moles need to be examined yearly since these are a risk factor of developing melanoma.
-Regular examination leads to prevention and/or early diagnosis of melanoma.
+Be aware that a mole does not have to be symptomatic to be dangerous.
+Therefore, at Gaughf Dermatology, we recommend that everyone have a yearly skin examination.
+Moles can be “atypical” or precancerous and often need to be biopsied for close monitoring.
+This leads to prevention and/or early diagnosis of melanoma.
 Melanoma can be fatal, but when diagnosed early, is completely curable.